Psychology at Ulster University promises high quality teaching in a supportive learning environment.

 This module is optional

 This module will develop knowledge of the principles of behavioural neuroscience, the relationship between neuroscience and the behavioural sciences, and contemporary experimental techniques derived from the amalgamation of these disciplines.
-Teaching methods involve lectures and practical classes, and assessment is via written assignment, written experimental report, and unseen written examination.
+Teaching involves lectures, and assessment is via an essay, three MCQ quiz sessions, and an unseen written examination.

 Status: O